Skip to content

 Nobody clicks your most important button (the call-to-action)

 That could be the contact button on your homepage, or the buy button on your product page.
-That could have multiple causes, and they could just start with a poor unlocking of that shop on your website.
+This could have several causes, and those can just start with, say, poor unlocking of that shop on your website.

 • Is your search form prominent on the site, or have you hidden it a bit?